The Ultimate Guide To Paris, France

 Whether you’re in Paris as a blogger or a tourist, I truly believe it’s great to work with a photographer to capture some great photos and memories of your trip.
 It’s an hour or two of your day with guaranteed pictures you’ll cherish forever.
 Plus, the local photographers always seem to have the best recommendations on what to see, do and obviously eat.

-Eiffel Tower – Pack a picnic and watch it light up at night on the hour
+Pack a picnic and watch it light up at night on the hour.
+The Eiffel Tower can also be viewed at the Trocadero which is where this photo was taken.

 Arc de Triomphe